 10. SSD Hardware Interface:

 Most of the SSDs are coming with built-in Serial ATA (SATA) interface SATA support.
-The transfer speed can vary depends on the SATA versions.
+The transfer speed can vary on the SATA versions.
 The new SSDs support up to SATA III that offer 6GB transfer speed where SATA II is capable of transferring 3GB where SATA I is limited to 1.5GB in data transfer.
 Please check your computer data transfer rate, but we recommend to buy the highest speed as possible since SATA versions are backward compatible.
-Even if you buy a SATA III drive it will work with your SATA I PC hardware.
+Even if you buy an SATA III drive, it will work with your SATA I PC hardware.

 11. SSD Form Factor:

 No need to worry about SSD form factor if you are planning SSD for your desktop.
 For your laptop, you have to check the available slot size (this will usually be a 9mm slot).
 Most SSDs are coming in 7mm thick, and you can place SSD with a spacer ring if you have 9mm thick HDD slot in your laptop.

 We recommend configuring a Dual Drive Configuration with your new SSD for OS & Apps and Old drive for data.
-This will guarantee the safety of your data even if you lost your SSD.
-Rule of thumb, always keeps a backup.
+This would guarantee the safety of your data even if you lost your SSD.
+Rule of thumb always keeps a backup.